History of Seth MacFarlane in Timeline

 Loading Video...

-In an October 2011 interview, Seth MacFarlane recalled being fascinated by the Communion ceremony as a child.
+In an October 2011 interview, Seth MacFarlane discussed his childhood fascination with the Communion ceremony and a comic strip he created that led to controversy.

 In 2011, Seth MacFarlane was named the Harvard Humanist of the Year in recognition of "his active, passionate commitment to humanist values, and his fearless support of equal marriage rights and other social justice issues".